When Should Selfish Miners Double-Spend?: Introduction

 Essentially, in $L$-stubborn mining, the adversary keeps mining on its chain privately until it reaches length $L$ as long as it does not fall behind of the public honest chain.
 From this point onwards, the adversary does not risk falling behind the public honest chain, hence releases its private chain if and when the honest chain is one block behind.
 Note that, parametrized by $L$, $L$-stubborn mining is a generalization of existing mining strategies in the literature, such as honest mining ($L=1$), selfish mining ($L=2$), equal fork stubborn mining ($L=\infty$) where $L$ represents the stubbornness level of the adversary.
 Thus, an optimization of $1\leq L\leq\infty$ results in optimal revenue ratios $\rho_{L^*}$ among the no-trail stubborn strategies.

 More specifically, for each $\alpha$ and $\gamma$, we find the optimal $L^{*}$, \textit{i.e.}, the best strategy, under the condition that the adversary does not do any trailing behind, \textit{i.e.}, it accepts the honest branch whenever it falls behind.
-Similarly, we find largest $L$, that we call $\Bar{L}$, such that $\rho>\alpha$, \textit{i.e.}, maximum stubbornness that still results in higher revenue ratio than honest mining strategy.
+Similarly, we find the largest $L$, which we call $\Bar{L}$, such that $\rho>\alpha$, \textit{i.e.}, maximum stubbornness that still results in higher revenue ratio than honest mining strategy.
 Next, using the $k$-confirmation rule as a heuristic to reach consensus as is the convention, we argue that if $\Bar{L}> k$, then double-spending comes at no-cost.
 Hence, the results not only give a new understanding of selfish and stubborn mining but also provide parameter regimes of $\alpha$ and $\gamma$ where transactions are at risk from the perspective of double-spending.
 It is already known that when $\alpha > 0.5$ no transaction is safe.
 With the results we provide, for example for Bitcoin which follows $k$-confirmation rule with $k=6$, even if $\gamma=0$, every transaction is at risk of double-spend for $\alpha>0.409$.
 This, however, does not mean, that the transaction is going to be replaced with a conflicting one without fail, instead, it means, that trying the double-spending attack with no-trailing comes at no-cost to the adversary.

-We also provide a modified version of $L$-stubborn mining attack, which we call $S$-stealth mining, that is more similar to the classical private attack, in the sense that it does not expose itself by matching blocks and increases the success probability of double-spending attack at the cost of revenue.
+We also provide a modified version of $L$-stubborn mining attack, which we call $S$-stealth mining, that is more similar to the classical private attack, in the sense that it does not expose itself by prematurely publishing a competing adversarial block at the public honest chain’s tip and increases the success probability of double-spending attack at the cost of revenue.
 We analyze the properties of $S$-stealth mining as we do for the $L$-stubborn mining attack.